-Applicants presenting with achieved or predicted A-levels, IB or equivalent who have applied once before but have not been interviewed, will be considered and scored as usual on their second application.
+- Applicants presenting with achieved or predicted A-levels, IB or equivalent, who have applied once before but have not been interviewed, will be considered and scored as usual on their second application.
 Subsequent applications will not be considered without further qualification at degree level.

-- Applicants presenting with achieved or predicted degree who have applied once before with their degree, but have not been interviewed, will be considered and scored as usual on their second application.
-Subsequent applications will not be considered without substantial evidence of paid employment in a caring role. - Applicants presenting via the Access to Medicine route who have applied once before but have not been interviewed, will be considered and scored as usual on their second application.
-Subsequent applications will not be considered without substantial evidence of paid employment in a caring role.
+Applicants on a second gap year will only be considered with evidence of paid experience in a caring role. - Applicants presenting with an achieved or predicted degree, who have applied once before with their degree, but have not been interviewed, will be considered and scored as usual on their second application.
+Subsequent applications will not be considered without evidence of substantial paid employment in a caring role. - Applicants presenting via the Access to Medicine route, who have applied once before but have not been interviewed, will be considered and scored as usual on their second application.
+Subsequent applications will not be considered without evidence of substantial paid employment in a caring role.